Home

 The Purkis family (who owned the cart and transported the body) still live on the New Forest.

-This is where I found information on the Purkis family and picked up more details on the Rufus Stone.
-I read more information about the New Forest Rufus Stone memorial and the man accused of the causing the death of Rufus -whether murder or accident!
+I read more information about the New Forest Rufus Stone memorial and the man accused of the causing the death of Rufus - whether murder or accident!

 At St Nicholas' Church in Brockenhurst there are around 100 graves of soldiers who were amongst thousands injured in France during World War 1.
 They were brought for treatment at Brockenhurst Hospital during wartime.
-The graves are cared for by the Imperial War Commission.
+The graves are cared for by the Commonwealth War Graves Commission (previously the Imperial War Commission).
 Included in graves within St Nicholas' churchyard are:

 • 93 New Zealand soldiers